PURPOSE OF JOB CLASS (NATURE OF WORK)

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Ten (10) years of professional experience providing guidance, services and/or support to families in a developmental services setting which includes developmental disabilities and/or autism.
+Ten (10) years of professional experience providing guidance, services and/or support to families in a developmental services setting which includes intellectual disabilities and/or autism.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE